 Order regular coffee and add only nonfat or 1% milk.
+You could also order an unsweetened latte made with skim milk.
 Use a sugar substitute if you like your coffee sweet.

 If you have a special coffee drink now and then, following these tips will cut down on the calories:

-- Flavoring adds about 50 calories.
-Skip it if you can, or ask the server to use only half as much.
+- Syrups and other flavorings add about 50 calories per tablespoon.
+Skip it if you can or ask the server to use only half as much.